Benjamin Skalland is a Senior Statistician in the Statistics and Methodology Department at NORC at the University of Chicago.

 Prior to joining NORC, Skalland received his Master's degree in Statistics from Iowa State University, where he served as a research assistant in the Center for Survey Statistics and Methodology.

-Skalland has published articles in Public Opinion Quarterly, Statistics in Medicine, Public Health Reports, and Survey Practice, and has presented papers to the American Statistical Association and American Association for Public Opinion Research on topics such as nonresponse bias analyses, cell-phone data collection costs, and an alternative to the response rate for measuring potential survey bias.
+Skalland has published articles in Public Opinion Quarterly, the Journal of Survey Statistics and Methodology, Statistics in Medicine, Public Health Reports, and Survey Practice.
+He has presented papers to the American Association for Public Opinion Research and the American Statistical Association on topics such as cell-phone sampling, nonresponse bias, cell-phone data collection costs, and an alternative to the response rate for measuring potential survey bias.